zenobi-us/zenobi-us/content/posts/2025-08-25-blue-green-with-traefik-part-5-deployment-workflows.md

 - **Quick promotions**: Moving from preview to production
 - **Instant rollbacks**: No redeployment needed for rollbacks

-## The mise Task System for App Deployment
+## The Mise Task System for App Deployment

 The core deployment command handles the entire process: